XiaojiaoChen/rosserial_stm32cxj/README.md

 This is a package for ROS Serial communication with STM32Cube generated project based on two repos [rosserial_stm32](https://github.com/yoneken/rosserial_stm32) and [rosserial_stm32f7](https://github.com/fdila/rosserial_stm32f7).

 Previous rosserial_stm32 packages would make the Inc/ folder swelling,  and break the original code organization.
-Also, when in use, the codes are small pieces and seperated at different locations.
-It is not convinient to fast deploy a new stm32 project using rosserial.
+Also, when in use, the codes are small pieces and separated at different locations.
+It is not convenient to fast deploy a new stm32 project using rosserial.

-Therefore, this package aims to make this rosserial communication more organized and more convinient, by wrapping all the rosserial setting and initilizations underground.
+Therefore, this package aims to make this rosserial communication more organized and more convenient, by wrapping all the rosserial setting and initializations underground.
 You could now focus more on your data flow directly.

 ## ![](https://via.placeholder.com/15/1589F0/000000?text=+) Feature